Image Source: Getty / Hulton Deutsch / Christopher Polk

 The Premiere Date

-Deadline reports that Once Upon a Time in Hollywood will hit theaters on Aug.
-9, 2019, which is the 50th anniversary of Sharon Tate's death.
-Talk about macabre.
+Although Deadline initially reported that Once Upon a Time in Hollywood would hit theaters on Aug.
+9, 2019, which is the 50th anniversary of Sharon Tate's death, the studio has decided to move its release date up by two weeks.
+Now you'll be able to catch it in theaters on July 26, 2019.